The Girl (TV series)

-The Girl (Spanish: La niña) is a Colombian drama produced by CMO producciones for Caracol Televisión.
+The Girl (Spanish: La niña) is a Colombian drama television series produced by CMO Producciones for Caracol Televisión.
 It is based on a true story that addresses the issue of minors in armed conflict and reintegration.
 The series was available on Netflix as an original series from 18 November 2016 to 19 November 2022, after acquiring the license rights.

 Plot

 The Girl, based on real-life facts, tells the story of a girl who has been forcibly recruited by the guerrillas.
 She experiences the horror of war first hand, and after many years manages to leave the armed group to embark on a path to return to society.
 In the process of reintegration into society, she must face herself and her own family.